TrystanScottLambert/dog/README.md

 dog.
 It's like cat, but for parquet.

 # Motivation
-`dog` is meant to be a clean way of quickly inspecting parquet files in the same way that one might done using `cat`. `cat` is the concatenates text files and prints them to standard output and so it's quite commonly used in terminal environments to check the contents of files such as .csv or .txt.
+`dog` is meant to be a clean way of quickly inspecting parquet files in the same way that might done using `cat`. `cat` concatenates text files and prints them to standard output; It's quite commonly used in terminal environments to check the contents of files such as .csv or .txt.

-However, `cat` is not useful for some file formats which do are not simple text files (e.g. .fits or .parquet).
+However, `cat` is not useful for some file formats which are not simple text files (e.g. .fits or .parquet).

 `dog` aims to be an alternative to cat for these kinds of files.